wuyou012/wuyou012.github.io/_pages/about.md

   * We proposed a novel 3D Gaussian Splatting method, SIDGaussian, for novel view synthesis under extremely sparse input conditions.
 We designed a semantic regularization and local depth regularization.
     * 📝 This work has been accepted by ICASSP 2025.
   * After that, we explored the potential of leveraging diffusion models to enhance sparse-view 3DGS.
-    * Our paper has been submitted to ACMMM 2025.
+    * Our paper has been submitted to ACM MM 2025.
 * **Medical Image Analysis**
   * Built a novel visual odometry pipeline for colonoscopic navigation, achieving robust depth and pose estimation under illumination shifts.
-    * Our paper has been submitted to ACMMM 2025.
+    * Our paper has been submitted to ACM MM 2025.
 * **Retina OCT Image Denoising and Classification**
   * Proposed the FD Loss into the GAN architecture, which helps preserve the structural integrity of OCT images during denoising.